Nature Conservancy of Canada

 Finances

-This charity report is an update that was sent to Nature Conservancy of Canada for review.
+This charity report is an update that has been sent to Nature Conservancy of Canada for review.
 Changes and edits may be forthcoming.

 Financial Review